Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 Encourage employees to learn about different areas of the business.
 For example:

-Offer job shadowing or rotational programs to expose employees to new roles and responsibilities.
+Offer job shadowing or job rotation programs to expose employees to new roles and responsibilities.

 Organize cross-departmental projects to foster collaboration and knowledge sharing.